techmn/elgcnet/README.md

 `list`: contains `train.txt, val.txt and test.txt`, each file records the image names (XXX.png) in the change detection dataset.

+**Note:**  In our experiments, we used the cropped version of the datasets having non-overlapping cropped patches of size 256×256.

 ### Model Weights
 Find the model weights [here](https://huggingface.co/mubashir04/elgcnet)